A universal finite type invariant of knots in homology 3-spheres

-Let $\overline{\Zc(L)}\in\tA(*_{\pi_0(L)})$ be a lift of $\Zc(L)$.
-Fix an admissible diagram of $L$ and base points~$\star_i$ on each component $L_i$ of $L$.
+We now define a specific lift $\overline{\Zc(L)}\in\tA(*_{\pi_0(L)})$ of $\Zc(L)$.
+For that, fix an admissible diagram of $L$ and base points~$\star_i$ on each component $L_i$ of $L$.
 Construct $\overline{\Zc(L)}$ following the construction from the beginning of Section \ref{secinvariant} for this diagram, with the skeleton components corresponding to the components of~$L$ defined as intervals by cutting each component $L_i$ at the base point~$\star_i$.

 \begin{lemma} The lift $\overline{\Zc(L)}$ is group-like and we have: